hidelab/pxn/docs/getting-started/pipeline.md

 nohup ./job-sheduler.sh &
 ```

+{: .note-title }
+> Note
+>
+> The script `job-scheduler.sh` emulates a slurm jobarray to run the wrapper script for step 1 s independent 'jobs'.
+The wrapper will process one reference tissue at a time based on the job ID passed by the job scheduler.

+{: .warning }
+The job scheduler will block a given number of cores to launch jobs one after the other.
+Each of the jobs uses multiple cores internally.
+You need to take into consideration both numbers when deciding the number of cores you will asign to the job scheduler.
+For example, if each sequencial job is set to use 8 cores and the scheduler to use 3, then your code will be using 24 cores at any given time.
+If you set the sequential jobs to use 25 cores each, and the job scheduler to use 4, you would be taking over 120 cores!
+Be careful and make sure you use only the resources that are needed.
+A configuration of 8 cores in the sequencial jobs and 3 on the job scheduler strikes a good balance between performance and time.

 \5.
 Once all the jobs are done, run the step 2 of the pipeline.
 Verify that the code finished successfully by looking at the log file `general_logs/02_combine_wrapper_TIMESTAMP/run.log` (see example below):

 ```